Bhuribhat/IBM-Data-Science/9. Machine Learning/Week 5 - Final Project/README.md

 ## 📝Method
 For your project, you will use a rainfall dataset from Australian Government's Bureau of Meteorology , clean the data, and apply different classification algorithm on the data.

-Tthe following classification algorithms are trained using the training data, and the corresponding scikit learn libraries:
+The following classification algorithms are trained using the training data, and the corresponding scikit learn libraries:

 1. Linear Regression
 2. KNN